filecoin-project/specs/src/algorithms/post/election_post.md

 This does mean that, in a given round, a lucky miner may succeed in generating a block by proving only a single sector, but again on expectation, a miner will have to prove their sectors at every single round in order for their full power to contribute to block generation.
 In the event one of the miner’s sectors cannot be proven (i.e. the miner does not have access to the nodes from that sector), no tickets will be returned.
 In order to prevent this, a miner can declare faults on their faulty sectors to avoid having to include them in the eligible sector set.
 Their power will be reduced accordingly.

-The Election-PoSt construction includes a Surprise PoSt cleanup which will automatically challenge leaders who have not been elected in some time so they can prove their storage within a given proving period.
-Any miner who does not prove their power either by ElectionPoSt or SurprisePoSt within a proving period will be penalized accordingly.
+The Election-PoSt construction includes a Surprise PoSt cleanup which will randomly challenge leaders who have not been elected in some time so they can prove their storage.
+Accordingly, miners will be challenged once per proving period on expectation.
+Any miner who fails to respond to the Challenge with a SurprisePoSt will see their power curbed across all their sectors (this is called a `Detected Fault`).
+If they are unable to prove their power within another two SurprisePoSts, their power will be terminated entirely.

 ## ElectionPoSt